 For the complete article and plans for a homebrew balun and choke,

-full article here at the Dallas ARC web site!
+check out Len's full article here at the Dallas ARC web site!
 Or....commercial units can be used!

 Latest Updates courtesy of 2E0JCA via email from Len, K4IWL 01-09 (Refer to full article here)